Mad River Valley Trails

 - General Stark Mountain (via Long Trail) - A 6.2 mile round-trip hike through forest across the top of Mad River Glen to the summit of General Stark Mountain.
 Begin at the Appalachian Gap and hike south.

-- Camel's Hump (from Duxbury side) - This challenging and spectacular 7.4 mile round-trip hike takes you above the trees to the 4,083′ summit of Vermont’s highest undeveloped peak.
+- Camel's Hump Loop (from Duxbury side) - This challenging and spectacular 6.4 mile round-trip, loop hike takes you above the trees to the 4,083′ summit of Vermont’s highest undeveloped peak.

-- Camel's Hump (from Huntington Side) - A lesser-used 5.6 mile round-trip loop trail to the summit of Camel’s Hump approaches the mountain from the west.
+- Camel's Hump (from Huntington Side) - A 6 mile round-trip loop trail to the summit of Camel’s Hump approaches the mountain from the west.
+Camel's Hump is the third highest peak in the state offering unbeatable views in every direction.

-- Long Trail Gap to Gap - A full day, or overnight, and 11.6 miles along the Long Trail will take you to the Summit of Mount Abraham, across the top of Lincoln Peak, Mount Ellen, and General Stark Mountain and end with an exciting descent to Rt.
+- Long Trail Gap to Gap - The MRV's "Full Monty"!
+A full day, or overnight, and 11.6 miles along the Long Trail will take you to the Summit of Mount Abraham, across the top of Lincoln Peak, Mount Ellen, and General Stark Mountain and end with an exciting descent to Rt.
 17 and the Appalachian Gap.

 To support trail stewardship efforts, please visit these Mad River Valley Trails Collaborative partners: